Care tips – succulents

-Only water when the soil is completely dry.
-That would be once every 1-2 weeks but that’s dependent on other factors such as climate.
-The most accurate way to tell would be to insert a toothpick into the soil.
+The most accurate way to tell when the soil is completely dry would be to insert a toothpick into the soil.
 If it comes out without soil bits, you may proceed to water.
 When in doubt, do not water.

 Succulent leaves dry up and die.
-It’s perfectly normal for leaves at the bottom to dry up.
+It’s perfectly normal for leaves at the bottom to wither and die.
 When that happens, simply pluck them off with a tweezer.

 Succulents make good indoor plants since it can survive with little water, but like all plants, they crave light.